pulumi/pulumi-kubernetes-operator/docs/stacks.md

         <td><b>namespace</b></td>
         <td>string</td>
         <td>
           Namespace where the secret is stored.
-Defaults to 'default' if omitted.<br/>
+Deprecated; non-empty values will be considered invalid unless namespace isolation is disabled in the controller.<br/>
         </td>
         <td>false</td>
       </tr></tbody>